wordswords/dotfiles/README.md

 5. `gd` to jump to the method/class definition under the cursor
 6. `K` for the language feature under the cursor to pull up the language server documentation for that feature.
-7. `help coc-nvim` for the reference documentation for Coc.vim
+7. `:help coc-nvim` for the reference documentation for Coc.vim

 # Git Fugitive Plugin in Vim